Ukraine starts EU membership negotiations in 'historic day'

 The process does not get underway for a few months and is set to last years but opening talks is an important show of EU support.
 Ukraine is unable to join the bloc while at war with Russia.

-Moldova is to start their own membership negotiations a few hours later on Tuesday.
+Moldova started their own membership negotiations a few hours later on Tuesday.

+Earlier to open the talks, Lahbib said the negotiations were going to be "rigorous and demanding."

-The EU plans to present the guidelines and principles for the negotiations to the two candidate countries.
+The EU presented the guidelines and principles for the negotiations to the two candidate countries.
 Substantive talks can then begin within the next twelve months, EU diplomats said.

 Until then the European Commission is still carrying out an important process called "screening."
 This examines the extent to which the national law of the candidate countries deviates from EU law.